dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/auth0-migration.md

 Google Workspace admins updating their SSO APIs with the Auth0 URL won't have to do much if it is an existing setup.
 This can be done as a new project or by editing an existing SSO setup.
 No additional scopes are needed since this is migrating from an existing setup.
 All scopes were defined during the initial configuration.

-Steps to update (you must complete all of them to ensure uninterrupted access to dbt Cloud and should coordinate making these changes with your identity provider admin):
+Below are steps to update.
+You must complete all of them to ensure uninterrupted access to dbt Cloud and you should coordinate with your identity provider admin when making these changes.

 1. Open the [Google Cloud console](https://console.cloud.google.com/) and select the project with your dbt Cloud single sign-on settings.
 From the project page **Quick Access**, select **APIs and Services**